Sexual frustration is one of the modern frustrations caused by not having enough sex or simply being dissatisfied with your intimate life.

 If you find yourself constantly daydreaming and easily annoyed by the most trivial things, you’re most likely sexually frustrated.

-This is another common sexual frustration symptom.
+This is another common symptom of the condition called sexual frustration.
 Every time you go to sleep, you find yourself fidgeting in bed for several hours, contemplating different things and waiting to finally get some sleep.

 Sleep deprivation caused by sexual frustration greatly influences your job performance, and spending quality time with your friends and family becomes almost impossible.